surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

   - **8 to 128 lines sine** - Replaces the existing shape by a sine wave made out of 8 to 128 segments.

 - **Trigger**
-  - **Fiter EG** - Triggers the hardwired filter envelope generator at that point.
+  - **Filter EG** - Triggers the hardwired filter envelope generator at that point.
   - **Amp EG** - Triggers the hardwired amplifier envelope generator at that point.
   - **Nothing** - Disables the triggering of both the filter and amplifier envelope generators at that point.
   - **All** - Enables the triggering of both the filter and amplifier envelope generators at that point.